-Dose loading of disposal systems
+Dose loading of land application systems

-Dose loading of treated effluent by LPED lines (low pressure effluent distribution lines), and automatic sequencing valves is recommended as providing for more effective control in achieving uniform and even distribution over a disposal area.
+Dose loading of treated effluent by LPED lines (low pressure effluent distribution lines), and automatic sequencing valves is recommended as providing for more effective control in achieving uniform and even distribution over a land application area.
 LPED avoids the spot loading inherent in perforated lines and provides more effective distribution of effluent along the full length of a trench or bed system.
 (AS/NZS 1547:2012, pp148).

-Where pressure dose loading of effluent by siphon or pump is used for Absorption or ETA trenches/beds, the designer shall determine trench or bed lengths and perforated pipe details appropriate to the system layout and the siphon or pump duties.
+Where pressure dose loading of effluent by siphon or pump is used for ETA beds, the designer shall determine trench or bed lengths and perforated pipe details appropriate to the system layout and the siphon or pump duties.